 By giving them more control, choice and credibility.

-Giving more control, choice and credibility means giving teens more freedom to fail on their own and succeed on their own!
-They need to own their failures and own their successes and experience more autonomy in their daily lives.
-It`s important for parents to make peace with the pain and discomfort in watching their kids fail and it will hurt.
-Letting go of fears, control and their own perceptions of failure, parents will be richly rewarded in the end.
-There will be more pain in the long run if parents continue to micro-manage.
+Giving more control, choice and credibility means giving teens more freedom to fail or make mistakes.
+They need to own their failures and own their successes and experience more autonomy (with responsibility & accountability) in their daily lives.
+It`s important for parents to make peace with the pain and discomfort in watching their kids fail.
+Letting go of fears, control and their own perceptions of failure - prepares them for a healthy transition into adulthood.

 “Fail early, fail often, but always fail forward.”
 John C Maxwell

 The best way to learn what not to do is to learn through mistakes.
-This is how the brain is rewired for more resilience so teens can bounce back after setbacks.
+This is how the brain is rewired for more resilience so teens can persevere through setbacks.
 The right place for a teenager to fail is now - while living at home - in a supportive safe environment when the stakes are low.
 Later on the stakes will be much higher and the consequences will be greater too.
-It`s important to give your teenagers permission to fail and provide a non-judgmental space for them to communicate with you when they mess up.
+It`s important to give your teenagers permission to fail and provide a non-judgmental space (with loving correction) to communicate with you when they mess up.
 They also need to own their successes and feel proud about the decisions they make.
-Allow them to get all the credit (even if you had a small part to play).
-This builds their confidence as they realize their abilities and witness their accomplishments.
+This builds their confidence as they realize their abilities and accomplishments.